osilander/203.311/Week4/Week4.md

 This should bring up a list of sub-commands that `conda` can do (assuming you have installed it correctly).
 If this does not work, ask someone for help (lecturer, demonstrator, or classmate).
 Note that this is different from the `R` help command.

 ### Faster Management
-Over the years, the conda ecosystem has gotten so large that it is slow and sometimes painful to navigate.
-For this reason, we will use a faster manager, `mamba`. `mamba` will allow faster searching of the `conda`  as it works in parallel and uses `C++`.
+Over the years, the `conda` ecosystem has gotten so large that it is slow and sometimes painful to navigate.
+For this reason, we will use a faster manager, `mamba`. `mamba` will allow faster searching of `conda` channels as it works in parallel and uses `C++`.
 Install `mamba` using the following syntax:

 ```bash
 # don't worry about exactly what is happening here